 Can I choose my NBN connection type?

-No, unfortunately, you cannot choose which type of NBN fibre networks your home or business is connected with.
+No, unfortunately, you cannot choose which type of NBN fibre network your home or business is connected with.
 The type of connection you get depends on the infrastructure available in your area and was determined as part of the government’s NBN rollout plan.